Funeral arrangements set for murdered Shreveport mailman

 SHREVEPORT, La.
-(KTAK/KMSS) – Funeral arrangements have been made for a Shreveport mailman shot and killed last weekend.
+(KTAL/KMSS) – Funeral arrangements have been made for a Shreveport mailman shot and killed last weekend.

 Williams was shot and killed Saturday while delivering mail in the 1100 block of Dudley Drive.